 Our curriculum is who we are.
 It reflects the diversity of the disciplines that make up our college community, the myriad pedagogical philosophies we bring to the classroom each day, and the strengths of our education and training.
 Faculty are vested with the primary responsibility for the development of new courses and programs and the revision of existing courses and programs.
 The college's course outlines and degree and certificate programs reflect our own academic mission and philosophy.
-Each outline and program has been rigorously reviewed to ensure it meets the standards set forth in the State Educational Code and Title 5 as well as the standards for excellence that we have established as an educational institution.
+Each course outline and program has been rigorously reviewed to ensure it meets the standards set forth in the State Educational Code and Title 5, as well as the standards for excellence that we have established as an educational institution.

-Central to the curriculum of the community college is the course outline of record.
+Central to the curriculum of the community college is the course outline of record (COR).
 The course outline serves a number of purposes:

-- It forms the basis for a contract among the student, instructor, and institution, identifying the expectations, which will serve as the basis of the student's grade and giving the fundamental required components of the course which the student is guaranteed to receive from the instructor and institution. - It is a document with defined legal standing, which is read by many more eyes than just those of the instructor and student. - It assists faculty in presenting their courses in a format, which accurately reflects the quality instruction they are providing. - It states the content and level of rigor for which students across all sections of the course will held accountable. - It states the prerequisites students need to advance successfully through a series of courses. - It is used to satisfy the State Chancellor's office that all of the required components are present in the course to the required degree of rigor as specified in Title 5 and the Curriculum Standards Handbook. - It serves as the basis for transfer or articulation agreements with individual 4-year colleges and universities and with the CSU and UC systems.
+- It forms the basis for a contract among student, instructor and institution -- identifying the expectations that serve as the basis of the student's grade, and giving the fundamental required components of the course that the student is guaranteed to receive from the instructor and institution. - It is a document with defined legal standing, which is read by many more eyes than just those of the instructor and student. - It assists faculty in presenting their courses in a format, which accurately reflects the quality instruction they are providing. - It states the content and level of rigor for which students -- across all sections of the course -- will be held accountable. - It states the prerequisites that students need to advance successfully through a series of courses. - It is used to satisfy the State Chancellor's office requirement that all required components are present in the course and meet the required degree of rigor per Title 5 and the Program and Curriculum Handbook. - It serves as the basis for transfer or articulation agreements with individual 4-year colleges and universities and with the California State University (CSU) and University of CA (UC) systems.

-Degree programs established by the institution must meet state mandated requirements for general education.
+Degree programs established by the institution must meet state-mandated requirements for general education.
 Degrees must be submitted to the Chancellor's Office for final approval.
-There are two different types of credit certificates that can be awarded by the College: Certificates of Achievement, which are transcriptable and are between 12 and 59.5 units; Certificates of Accomplishment, which are not transcriptable, do not require Chancellor's Office approval, and are below 12 units.
-Certificates of Accomplishment are meant to provide students with a group of classes that will prepare them for a specific career or industry certification.
+There are two types of credit certificates that can be awarded by the College.
+The first is Certificates of Achievement (transcriptable; 12 - 59.5 units).
+The second is Certificates of Accomplishment (not transcriptable; do not require Chancellor's Office approval, below 12 units), which are meant to provide students with a group of classes that will prepare them for a specific career or industry certification.